rmassidda/mcps-notes/chapters/cellular-networks.md

 # Managing mobility in cellular networks
 A cellular network is composed by a set of a cells, each one one covering a distinct geographical region and connected by a Mobile Switching Center (MSC) that also manages the call setup and handles mobility.

-A cell is composed by a base station (BS), that has analogous functions to the access points of 802.11, and its mobile users.
+A cell is composed by a base station (BS), that has analogous functions to an access point of 802.11, and its mobile users.

 The radio spectrum used for the mobile-to-BS communication can be handled in two different ways:

 - Combined FDMA/TDMA, where the spectrum is divided in frequency channels, and each channel into time slots.
-- CDMA, Code Division Multiple Access
+- CDMA, Code Division Multiple Access.

-What we have for now called base station could actually be a Base Station System (BSS), composed by multiple antennas grouped by a Base Station Controller.
+A Base Station System (BSS) is composed by multiple base stations grouped by a Base Station Controller.
 It should be noticed that up to 3G the data communication was parallel in respect to the voice one, that still used old circuit switching techniques.

 ## Mobility